-Formerly, Native Americans ate barbecue due to its practicality and quickness since the preparation only calls for meat, salt, a knife, and fire.
-Although the origin was attributed to the Natives, it was in the Pampas (The Pampas are a natural region of plains covered by fields in southern South America) that the barbecue gained recognition.
+In the past, native Americans prepared a barbecue style way of cooking due to its practicality and quickness since the preparation only calls for fire and meat!
+Although the origin was attributed to the natives, it was in the Pampas (The Pampas are a region of plains covered by grasslands in South America) that the churrasco in Brazil gained recognition.

 According to stories, Brazilian barbecue appeared in the XVII century with the tropeiros.
-Tropeiros were travelers who went to southern Brazil to trade various products.
-The cattle was initially used as transportation, but over time it was noticed that it could be a quick and easy source of food.
-This is how barbecue appeared in Brazil, first becoming popular among the tropeiros, and later the rest of the population.
+Tropeiros were travelers who went to southern Brazil trading various products.
+Cattle was initially used for transportation, but over time they noticed that the cows could be a quick and easy source of food.
+This is how the Brazilian barbecue first appeared in our country, becoming popular among the tropeiros, and later the rest of the population.

 |A churrasqueira||The barbecue grill|